jkalleberg/DV-TrioTrain/README.md

 ### Feedback and technical support

-For questions, suggestions, or technical assistance, feel free to [open an issue](https://github.com/jkalleberg/DV-TrioTrain/issues) page or reach out to Jenna Kalleberg at jakth2@mail.missouri.org
+For questions, suggestions, or technical assistance, feel free to [open an issue](https://github.com/jkalleberg/DV-TrioTrain/issues) page or reach out to Jenna Kalleberg at [jakth2@mail.missouri.org](jakth2@mail.missouri.edu)

 ### Contributing to TrioTrain

-Please [open a pull request (fix this link)]() if you wish to contribute to TrioTrain.
+Please [open a pull request](https://github.com/jkalleberg/DV-TrioTrain/pulls) if you wish to contribute to TrioTrain.

 <a name="citation"></a>